Surprising Similarity: Membrane Proteins in Cyanobacteria and Other Organisms are Alike in Structure, Reveals Research on Relatives

-Newswise — The cells of living organisms are equipped with proteins that are involved in the shaping and remodeling of cellular membranes, thereby performing important tasks.
-The cell membrane encloses the cell interior, but is constantly remodeled, for example, due to membrane budding, invagination, or fusion processes.
-This also involves various proteins that were long assumed to be present exclusively or predominantly in higher organisms.
-In the past 10 to 20 years, however, proteins have been identified or predicted to be present also in simple organisms that do not possess a nucleus.
-In a research collaboration, a protein involved in membrane remodeling in cyanobacteria has now been described for the first time.
-The existence of such a bacterial protein was suspected, but proof was still pending.
-The studied protein is likely a bacterial representative of a similar protein found in higher organisms such as animals and plants.
+The cells of life forms possess proteins which modify and shape cellular membranes, performing significant functions.
+Although the cell membrane encloses the cell interior, it undergoes frequent alterations, such as invagination, membrane budding or fusion processes, which also require several proteins.
+These proteins were earlier believed to be present mainly or only in advanced organisms.
+But in the last two decades, research has identified or predicted the presence of these proteins in simple organisms that lack nuclei.
+In a collaborative study, a protein that remodels membranes in cyanobacteria has been documented for the first time.
+It was suspected that such a bacterial protein exists, but confirmation was still pending.
+The protein studied is presumably a bacterial equivalent of the protein found in higher organisms, such as animals and plants.

 Membrane proteins also discovered in prokaryotes

-Membrane proteins are involved in a variety of membrane remodeling as well as repair processes to cope with membrane damage and thus ensure cell survival.
-In the past decade, such proteins have also been discovered in prokaryotes, i.e., simple organisms that do not have a cell nucleus.
-Many of these have similarities to proteins previously thought to be found solely in more complex organisms that contain a cell nucleus, i.e., the eukaryotes, such as animals and plants.
+Proteins present in membranes aid in multiple membrane remodeling and mending processes to maintain cell viability in the face of membrane damage.
+Over the last ten years, these proteins have also been detected in prokaryotes, which are basic organisms that lack a cellular nucleus.
+Numerous among them exhibit resemblances to proteins that were believed to exist exclusively in more complicated eukaryotic organisms like animals and plants, which possess a cellular nucleus.

-So-called dynamins and dynamin-like proteins were also originally thought to be eukaryotic inventions until a bioinformatics study in 1999 predicted the existence of bacterial dynamin-like proteins or DLPs.
-These DLPs belong to the dynamin protein superfamily and are involved in various membrane remodeling processes in eukaryotes.
+Proteins known as dynamins and dynamin-like proteins were initially assumed to be exclusive to eukaryotes until a bioinformatics study in 1999 suggested the presence of bacterial dynamin-like proteins or DLPs.
+These DLPs are part of the dynamin protein superfamily and play a role in several membrane remodeling processes in eukaryotes.

-Recently, a specific DLP, namely SynDLP, has been identified in the genome of a cyanobacterium.
-This protein was studied by research teams from Johannes Gutenberg University Mainz (JGU) and Forschungszentrum Jülich with participation from Heinrich Heine University Düsseldorf (HHU).
-"We previously assumed that we would only find this type of protein in eukaryotic cells," said Professor Dirk Schneider, head of the Membrane Proteins group at JGU.
-"SynDLP has a structure that we previously thought only exists in higher organisms," added Professor Carsten Sachse, a scientist at Forschungszentrum Jülich and professor at HHU.
-"The structural properties of SynDLP suggest that it is the closest known bacterial ancestor of eukaryotic dynamin," Sachse described the results.
-"We assume that this protein was already present in a primordial cell before they further developed into cells with and without a nucleus," added Schneider.
+Researchers from Johannes Gutenberg University Mainz (JGU) and Forschungszentrum Jülich, along with participation from Heinrich Heine University Düsseldorf (HHU), have discovered a specific DLP called SynDLP in a cyanobacterium's genome.
+"We previously thought that we would only find this type of protein in eukaryotic cells," said Professor Dirk Schneider, head of the Membrane Proteins group at JGU.
+"SynDLP has structural characteristics that were assumed to exist solely in higher organisms," added Professor Carsten Sachse, a scientist at Forschungszentrum Jülich and HHU professor.
+"The structural properties of SynDLP imply that it is the nearest recognized bacterial ancestor of eukaryotic dynamin," Sachse explained the findings.
+"We speculate that this protein was already present in a primitive cell before it developed further into cells with and without a nucleus," Schneider concluded.

 Cyanobacteria use an internal membrane system for photosynthesis

-Cyanobacteria are among the oldest organisms on earth.
-They are also called blue-green bacteria because of their color.
-Unlike other bacteria, they possess a second internal membrane system in which the light reactions of photosynthesis take place.
-However, precisely because of the light reaction, the membrane is very vulnerable and is subject to constant repair and remodeling.
-Therefore, membrane-remodeling proteins are particularly important for the reconstruction or repair of the membrane.
+Cyanobacteria, also known as blue-green bacteria, are some of the oldest living organisms on our planet.
+They are named so because of their distinct color.
+In contrast to other bacteria, they have a secondary internal membrane system, which is responsible for the light reactions of photosynthesis.
+However, the membrane is vulnerable to damage due to the light reaction and requires constant repair and remodeling.
+Thus, proteins involved in membrane remodeling are especially crucial for reconstructing or repairing the membrane.

-"We do not yet know exactly what function SynDLP has in membrane dynamics," said Professor Dirk Schneider.
-It does not appear to be vital under laboratory conditions.
-"However, if it were not essential, it would not have been conserved over billions of years," surmised the chemist from Mainz University.
-In the future, the scientists want to pursue this question and investigate exactly what function the protein performs in bacterial cells.
+"We are currently uncertain of SynDLP's role in membrane dynamics," explained Professor Dirk Schneider.
+It seems to be non-essential under laboratory conditions.
+"However, it wouldn't have been preserved for billions of years if it weren't crucial," suggested the chemist from Mainz University.
+Moving forward, the researchers plan to explore this topic further and examine precisely what function the protein serves in bacterial cells.

 Long-term research cooperation bears fruit

-Three young scientists played a key role in the eight years of research now published: Dr. Ruven Jilly and Lucas Gewehr from JGU and Dr. Benedikt Junglas from Forschungszentrum Jülich, formerly a doctoral student at the Max Planck Graduate Center with Johannes Gutenberg University Mainz (MPGC).
-Other collaborators are from the Max Planck Institute for Polymer Research in Mainz and Aarhus University in Denmark.
-The work has just been published in Nature Communications.
+The eight-year research project, which has just been published in Nature Communications, was spearheaded by three young scientists: Dr. Ruven Jilly and Lucas Gewehr from JGU and Dr. Benedikt Junglas from Forschungszentrum Jülich, formerly a doctoral student at the Max Planck Graduate Center with Johannes Gutenberg University Mainz (MPGC).
+The project also involved collaborators from the Max Planck Institute for Polymer Research in Mainz and Aarhus University in Denmark.

 Publications: